algorithm-helper/algorithm-helper/content/categories/algorithms/graphs/kahns-topological-sort-algorithm.md

   return result
 ```

-Unlike the method with the Queue, we do not need to maintain the Set visited
+Unlike the method with the queue, we do not need to maintain the set `visited` because we are only
-because we are only concerned with exploring Vertices as deep as possible which
+concered with exploring vertices as deep as possible which can be added to the result for a valid
-can be added to the result for a valid topological ordering.
-When we delete
+topological ordering.
+When we delete the edge going from the current vertex to each adjacent vertex
-the Edge going from the current Vertex to each adjacent Vertex x, then
+`x`, then intuitively, if `x` still has incoming edges, say from some other vertex `y`, then it
-intuitively if x still has incoming Edges, say from some other Vertex y, then it
+follows that we cannot add `x` to the result because `y` must go before `x`.
+But if `x` does not
-follows that we cannot add x to the result because y must go before x.
-But if x
+have anymore incoming edges, then we can add it to the result.

-does not have anymore incoming Edges, then we can add it to the result.
+### Using Queue

-Pseudocode (with Queue):
+Pseudocode:

 ```
-V : Set of all Vertices
+V : set of all vertices
-adjacent : Adjacency List
+adjacent : adjacency list
-visited : Set containing all of the visited Vertices
+visited : set containing all of the visited vertices
-Q : Queue of Vertices, initialized to be empty
+Q : queue of vertices, initialized to be empty

 kahnsTopologicalSort(V):
-  result : Queue of Vertices, initialized to be empty
+  result : queue of vertices, initialized to be empty

-  for each Vertex x in V:
+  for each vertex x in V:
     if x has no incoming edges:
       Q.enqueue(x)